jessepav/lacygoill-wiki-backup/vim/mapping.md

     E518: Unknown option: <f38>~

-And you  can combine  a function  key with  the shift  modifier to  decrease the probability you'll ever need to use it interactively:
+And you  can combine  a function  key with  the shift  modifier to  decrease the probability you'll ever press it interactively:

     nno <S-F30> ...
          ^^